-A collection of "children's stories" written in 1994 by James Garner, Politically Correct Bedtime Stories
+A collection of "children's stories" written in 1994 by James Garner, Politically Correct Bedtime Stories, retells traditional fairy-tales in an elaborately tongue-in-cheek politically correct fashion.

 Politically Correct Bedtime Stories contains examples of the following tropes: